 Being tardy for a test does not change the scheduled end-time.
-If the student’s late arrival is past the scheduled end-time for the test, or if the arrival is beyond the limit set by the instructor, the test will be marked as “no-show” and the instructor will be notified.
+If the student is more than 15 minutes late, the test will be marked as “no-show” and a notification email will be sent to both the student and the instructor.
 At that point, it is up to the instructor’s policy to determine if a make-up test can be scheduled.

 The accommodation of extended time on tests, exams, and quizzes generally applies to assessments with time limits measured in hours, not days.
 Therefore, take-home exams that are not timed do not qualify for this accommodation.
 However, take home tests that are open for a period of time and have a time limit once started (e.g., exam is open for 3 days, but once started a student has only 1 hour to complete) do qualify.